banco-republica-research/deforestacion/README.md

 # ¿Does national protect areas work for deter deforestation? :evergreen_tree: :evergreen_tree: :evergreen_tree:

-This repository contains all the replication code for the paper,*Protected Areas under Weak Institutions: evidence from Colombia*.
-This project assess the effect of different designs of protection over deforestation in Colombia.
-For this goal, we use two different types of evaluation.
+This repository contains all the replication code for the paper, *Protected Areas under Weak Institutions: evidence from Colombia*.
+This project assess the effect of different designs of protection over deforestation in Colombia. we use two different types of evaluation.
 First, we use regression discontinuities to assess local effects of protecting land in the long term.
 Second, we exploit the the timing in area enactment to compare short term effects.
 Results shows that natural